neuromorph/better-osd/README.md

 }
 ```

+## Translations

+[Gettext](https://www.gnu.org/software/gettext/) is a localization framework for writing multi-lingual applications that is also used by GNOME Shell extensions.
+This extension provides a [template file](po/custom-osd@neuromorph.pot) (.pot) that contains a list of all the translatable strings in this project.
+Translators can use this template to create a (.po) translation file (e.g. fr.po for French).

+Translators can use tools like [Gtranslator](https://flathub.org/apps/details/org.gnome.Gtranslator) or [POEdit](https://flathub.org/apps/details/net.poedit.Poedit) or any other online tools to work with the .pot files and create a .po for your language.

+The translation files go in the 'po' directory.
+Please submit a pull request when ready.
+Thanks in advance!

 ## What's New (recent first)
+- Preferences moved to Adwaita ui, code updated to prepare for translations
 - New clock OSD to show current date/time and option to set OSD font in settings
 - Some refactor, button to reset settings to default, foreground trasparency option integrated in color, shape shift, fix defaults.
 - Select any combinations of OSD components to display.
 New test-OSD for instant feedback when changing settings.
 Refactor to preset OSDs with customization and minimize runtime adaptation.